sreejithr/Chat-App/README.md

 # Chat App
-Chat App using Vanilla JS, Flask and Redis.
+Chat App using raw JS, Flask and Redis.

 ## Features
 - Implemented a navigation stack architecture in JS for ease of rendering.